fastfetch-cli/fastfetch-wiki/Modules-BluetoothRadio.md

 | Detection source | `src/detection/bluetoothradio/` |

-Prints one line per **local** Bluetooth radio — the adapter built into the machine, not the peripherals it talks to; those belong to `Modules/Bluetooth`.
+Prints one line per **local** Bluetooth radio — the adapter built into the machine, not the peripherals it talks to; those belong to `Modules-Bluetooth`.
 The key is `Bluetooth Radio (<radio name>)` and the value is the adapter's Bluetooth version and chip vendor:

 ```